coralogix/workshops/docs/otel/monolith-workshop/python.md

-# OpenTelemetry for Node.js / Monolith
+# OpenTelemetry for Python / Monolith

 ## Instructions